gruepr/gruepr/README.md

 Details on how the teams are optimized:

 	To optimize the teams, a genetic algorithm is used.
 First, a large population of 30,000 random teamings (each is a "genome") is created and then refined over multiple generations.
-In each generation, the highest scoring "elite" genome is directly copied (cloned) into the next generation, the vast majority are created by mating tournament-selected parents using ordered crossover, and, finally, a last set of new, randomized genomes are added to the genepool.
+In each generation, a small number of the highest scoring "elite" genomes are directly copied (cloned) into the next generation, and the rest are created by mating tournament-selected parents using ordered crossover.
 Once the next generation's genepool is created, each genome has 1 or more potential mutations, which is a swapping of two random locations on the genome.

         A genome's net score is the harmonic mean of the score for each team.
 Harmonic mean is used so that low scoring teams have more weight.
 Evolution proceeds for at least minGenerations and at most maxGenerations, displaying generation number and the score of that generation's best genome.
 Evolution stops (user can choose to keep it going) when the best score has remained +/- 1% for generationsOfStability generations or when maxGenerations is reached.

 ---------------